vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 which deserve to be written in letters of gold : —
 *' All I wish to say is that in spite of the verdict of the Jury, I maintain that I am innocent.
-There are higher Powers that rule the desti- nies of things ; and it may be the will of the Providence that the cause which I represent may prosper more by my sufferings than by my remaining free."
+There are higher Powers that rule the desti###nies of things ; and it may be the will of the Providence that the cause which I represent may prosper more by my sufferings than by my remaining free."